Myra Greene: Early life

-Born in 1975 in New York City and growing up in Harlem, Myra Green received her B.F.A. from the Sam Fox School of Design & Visual Artsat Washington University in St. Louis (1997) and her M.F.A. in photography from the University of New Mexico (2002).
+Born in 1975 in New York City and growing up in Harlem, Myra Green received her B.F.A. from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis (1997) and her M.F.A. in photography from the University of New Mexico (2002).

 Career

-She is currently an associate professor of photography at Columbia College Chicago, and her photography collections have been featured regularly in national exhibitions, galleries, and museums since 2009.
+She was an associate professor of photography at Columbia College Chicago, and her photography collections have been featured regularly in national exhibitions, galleries, and museums since 2009.
 Throughout her career, Greene has confronted matters of race and personal identity through her work.
 Growing up in the predominantly black neighborhood of Harlem, New York, yet attending mostly white schools on the Upper East Side of Manhattan, Greene has always been conscious of race and how it has influenced her personal narrative.

+Since 2016 Greene has been a professor at Spelman College in Atlanta, Georgia and is currently the chair of Art & Visual Culture and Photography Program Director.

 In a New York Times interview, Greene states, "I'm always thinking about race.
 I recognize it when I'm the only black person in a room.
 My white friends will notice I'm the only black person, too.
 But they don't notice a room full of white people."
 In her first collection to receive national attention, "Character Recognition", Greene's use of high contrast black glass ambrotypes prompts viewers to consider the unidimensional way black individuals are viewed in society.

 In a response to her feelings about how society first and foremost categorized her by her skin-color rather than judging her by who she is as a person, Greene's close-up and tightly framed images of portions of her own face prompt an uncomfortable answer to the questions the collection's title implies about whether she, and black people in general, are judged by their skin color rather than by their character.

 By using black glass ambrotype, Greene inclines viewers to associate and compare the images in her collection with historical images of African-American slaves taken in the 19th century that were intended to be used as species identifications in science textbooks.
 This linkage to historical African-American slave roots makes these images powerful reminders of the commodification and stereotyping Greene spotlights through the materials and medium she used to create this collection.